sleagle/targetRest/sandBox/Readme.md

 Documentation
 ====================

-To use the Sandbox mock service
+To use the Sandbox mock service:-
     1) open up a Rest Client like Postman
     2) URL should be: http://targetrest.getsandbox.com
     3) path should be: /api/cards/v1/{token}